-The NEEMO consortium carries out the monitoring activities for the LIFE Programme, under contract to the European Commission.
+The NEEMO consortium carries out the monitoring activities for the LIFE Programme, under contract to the European Commission and its Executive Agency for SMEs.
 My role in this contract is to support the team of technical experts to monitor LIFE Nature projects in the Benelux.
-I also support the integration of ecosystem services as added value of nature restoration projects.
-Furthermore, I facilitate NEEMO events and lead the organization of a LIFE conference in 2020.

-The focus of my work is in monitoring a number of ‘traditional’ nature projects in Belgium, focusing on a specific natural area and with a concrete plan of actions to restore selected species and habitats.
-In addition, I monitor two ‘integrated projects’, one in Belgium and one in the Netherlands.
+The focus of my work is on monitoring a number of ‘traditional’ nature projects in the Benelux, focusing on a specific natural area and with a concrete plan of actions to restore selected species and habitats.
+In addition, I monitor ‘integrated projects’.
 These are nation-wide strategic programmes that have been designed to give a strong impetus to stepping up the implementation of Natura 2000.
-This is urgently needed because biodiversity in Europe is in general terms still in decline, as was demonstrated by the European Environment Agency’s State of Nature report in 2015.
+This is urgently needed because biodiversity in Europe is in general terms still in decline, as is demonstrated among others by the European Environment Agency’s State of Nature report.
 The integrated projects also look at wider benefits of conservation, for example in connection with flood prevention or water purification.
 Given their strategic nature they focus more on abstract processes, such as governance, stakeholder engagement, and communication.

 Apart from project monitoring I am NEEMO’s central contact point on ecosystem services and green infrastructure, I contribute to publications and presentations, and I facilitate meetings, like for example the session on the LIFE Programme at the EU Green Week 2020.